hwdeboer1977/midnight-polisZK/README.md

   she was employed long enough and what her final salary was, discloses neither, and is indistinguishable from everyone terminated in the same month anywhere on the platform.
+- **`taxvault`** — one shared instance.
+Receives wage tax per period under a withdrawal authority frozen at deploy.
+Unlike the fund it never pays out privately, so `heldTotal` is a genuine public balance.

 Nobody is recorded as unemployed anywhere.
 There is no claimant list, no status field, and nothing an observer can enumerate to find one — see **The fund**.